 Summer offers Harvard Law School students the opportunity to acquire full-time, hands-on experience in public or private sector work in countries all over the world.

 Summer work abroad can enable students to become immersed in a foreign legal culture under the supervision of practicing attorneys from other countries, enhancing students’ legal education and serving as valuable preparation for their careers.
+(For Chayes Fellows Jonathan Kaufman ’06 and Lillian Langford ’13, a 1L summer abroad set their careers in motion.
+Read more on Harvard Law Today.)

 - Preparing legal memoranda on prosecutorial discretion and admissibility of evidence at the United Nations Assistance to the Khmer Rouge Trials in Cambodia